-The following experimental techniques are regularly used including, microsurgery in mice, inducible Cre-Lox recombination in mice, Tet-on gene expression system in mice, TOPGAL reporter mice, perivascular reporter mice, chimeric mice generation, fluorescent microscope combined to optical sectioning via structured illumination (Apotome.2), laser Doppler flow measurements, laser speckle contrast imaging, primary endothelial and perivascular cell cultures, perivascular cell reprogramming (viral and non-viral), non-invasive brain cell transplantation, and live cell imaging.
-These techniques will be combined to immuno/histological and molecular techniques (WB, ELISA, rt-PCR, siRNA, shRNA).
-Finally, various techniques available through collaborations and platforms at our institution will be used, such as 2-photon intravital microscope, super-resolution microscopes (2P-STED, SPT-PALM, SLAM), cytometry platform equipped with conventional systems and a cutting-edge CyTOF system, as well as genomic (RNAseq, single cell RNAseq), proteomic and bioinformatic platforms.
+In order to efficiently develop the research program, a wide array of experimental techniques are regularly used, including microsurgery in mice, inducible Cre-Lox recombination in mice, Tet-on gene expression system in mice, perivascular reporter mice, chimeric mice generation, fluorescent microscope combined to optical sectioning via structured illumination (Apotome.2), laser scan confocal microscope, laser Doppler flow measurements, laser Speckle contrast imaging, primary cell cultures, ischemic-like condition in vitro, cell reprogramming (viral and non-viral), non-invasive brain cell transplantation, and live cell imaging.
+These techniques are applied in conjunction with immunohistological analysis, biochemical and molecular techniques (WB, ELISA, RT-QPCR, siRNA, shRNA), and multiplex fluorescent in situ hybridization (FISH).
+Furthermore, the lab benefits from additional specialized technical approaches available through either strategic national and international collaborations or specialized platforms at our institution, such as 2-photon intravital microscope, super-resolution microscopes (2P-STED, SPT-PALM, SLAM), cytometry platform equipped with conventional systems and a cutting-edge CyTOF system, as well as genomic (RNAseq, single cell RNAseq), proteomic and bioinformatic platforms.